“A NOBLE TREASON”

 The world needs that kind of “noble treason” again—and such is the vision we take from our namesake.
 As Witherspoon did 250 years ago, we long to equip a new revolutionary generation and to send them out as salt and light into a culture of darkness and decay.
 John Witherspoon College aspires to be a new “seminary of statesmen,” prepared to make a difference in the world for Christ and His Kingdom.

 Thank you for considering John Witherspoon College.
-To build a brand new college is risky business—and as a parent or prospective student, you have lots of “safer” options.
+As a parent or prospective student, you have lots of options.
 But I prayerfully hope you will take time to learn more.
 For here in the incomparable Black Hills of South Dakota, the incomparable vision of John Witherspoon lives again.

 C. Richard Wells